 Three methods are used for entry-level assessment at Oklahoma State University (OSU): the ACT, a locally-developed predictive statistical model called Entry Level Placement Analysis (ELPA), and COMPASS, the ACT Computer Adaptive Placement and Support System placement tests.
 The first stage of entry-level assessment is the ACT subject area test scores; an ACT subscore of 19 or above (or SAT equivalent) automatically qualifies a student for college-level coursework in that subject area.
-The ACT Reading subscore is used to indicate readiness for courses in readingintensive introductory courses in Sociology, Political Science, Psychology, History, Economics, and Philosophy.
+The ACT Reading subscore is used to indicate readiness for courses in reading-intensive introductory courses in Sociology, Political Science, Psychology, History, Economics, and Philosophy.
 The second stage of entry-level assessment is ELPA; it is a multiple regression model that uses high school grades, high school class rank and size, and ACT scores to predict student grades in entry-level courses.
 Students scoring below a 19 on the ACT subject area test and with predicted grades from ELPA of less than "C" in a particular subject area are recommended for remedial coursework.
 All first-time OSU students are assessed using the ACT and ELPA prior to enrollment.
 The third level of assessment is the COMPASS placement tests; students who are not cleared for enrollment in college level courses via their ACT scores or ELPA results may waive a remedial course requirement by passing a COMPASS test.
 Students who are missing ACT information or high school grade information needed for ELPA may also take the COMPASS placement test to waive a remedial course requirement.

-In 2003-04, entry-level assessment was conducted for all admitted and enrolled new freshmen and new transfer students with fewer than 24 credit hours (n=4,328).
-After all stages of entry-level assessment were completed, 617 new students (14.3% of the total number enrolled) were recommended to take at least one remedial course.
-Of these, 86 (2.0%) were recommended to enroll in remedial English (UNIV 0133); 515 (11.9%) needed remedial math (UNIV 0123); 173 (4.0%) needed remedial science (UNIV 0111), and 67 (1.5%) were recommended to enroll in a course focused on reading and study skills (CIED 1230) (note: some students are required to take remedial courses in more than one subject area).
+In 2004-05, entry-level assessment was conducted for all admitted and enrolled new freshmen and new transfer students with fewer than 24 credit hours (n=3,980).
+After all stages of entry-level assessment were completed, 484 new students (12.2% of the total number enrolled) were recommended to take at least one remedial course.
+Of these, 68 (1.7%) were recommended to enroll in remedial English (UNIV 0133); 405 (10.2%) needed remedial math (UNIV 0123); 146 (3.7%) needed remedial science (UNIV 0111), and 51 (1.3%) were recommended to enroll in a course focused on reading and study skills (CIED 1230 or UNIV 0143) (note: some students are required to take remedial courses in more than one subject area).

 Additional entry-level assessments used at OSU include the Cooperative Institutional Research Program (CIRP) Freshman Survey and the Noel-Levitz College Student Inventory.
-The CIRP Freshman Survey is a university-wide survey that is conducted in alternate years and will be conducted in Fall 2004.
-The College Student Inventory by Noel-Levitz, Inc., is a retentionmanagement tool that may be used to identify potential problem areas for new students and is used each year in the College of Human Environmental Sciences.
+The CIRP Freshman Survey is a university-wide survey that is conducted in alternate years and provides information about characteristics of entering freshmen.
+The CIRP was conducted in Fall 2004.
+The College Student Inventory by Noel-Levitz, Inc., is a retention-management tool that may be used to identify potential problem areas for new students and is used each year in the College of Human Environmental Sciences.